PermutaTriangle/comb_spec_searcher/toufik/length3.md

 ## Callan, D., Mansour, T., & Shattuck, M. (2017).
 Wilf classification of triples of 4-letter patterns I. Discrete Mathematics & Theoretical Computer Science, 19(1)

+**11/18**
+3 more are fake interleaving, so should be easy
+1 more is point interleaving, so might be doable with forward equivalence and kernel method

 Table 1, page 2